A healthy training environment should build you up, not break you down.

 If a student wants to train specifically for competition, I am happy to guide them on the path of nutrition, exercise, rules, strategy, mental preparation, and the more intense training needed for that purpose.
 But we do not treat every class like a competition class; schools like this burn through the bodies of their students, and it is not sustainable.
 I train for a lifetime of pleasure and wellbeing, and I teach likewise.

 You are free to ask anyone to roll (or spar), there are no weird requirements around not being allowed to ask a higher belt to roll.
 You are also always free to say no to a roll at any time, for any reason.
+Please do.
+If necessary, please notify me if someone in the club ever makes you uncomfortable.

 Do not assume that just because someone is a higher rank than you, that you have permission to throw everything you have at them with full force.
 Even if they can handle it, that can take a lot from them; especially as we age, we have fewer and fewer rounds like that in us.
-Respect our bodies and care for us just as you would anyone else.
+Respect our bodies and care for the higher ranks just as you would anyone else.
 If you want a hard round, ask, but otherwise always honor the pace of your opponent.

 For everyone, but especially in regards to women or those who are getting on in years, be inviting, but take care not to pressure them to a round.
 When rolling with someone else, let the weaker or smaller person set the pace.